GrungeElFz/Astro_Personal.Site/src/content/blog/post4.md

   referrerpolicy="strict-origin-when-cross-origin"
   allowfullscreen></iframe>

-> The latest developments in mixed reality, AI and wearables.
-Hear how Meta is building towards the next computing platforms and get a first look at new products and features that will deliver the future of human connection.
+> This keynote offers a comprehensive overview of Meta's vision for the future of mixed reality, AI, and wearables.
+Get a first look at new products and features, including Orion, and hear how Meta is building the next computing platforms.

 ---